practicesavedtheworld/RA_for_T/README.md

 ### INFO OR IF SOMETHING GOING WRONG

-Since in this project i used default port(5432) for setting up the database, it might call some problem if you have already enabled postgresql localy.
+Since in this project I used default port(5432) for setting up the database, it might call some problem if you have already enabled postgresql localy.

 You may see something like that ![err port](https://github.com/practicesavedtheworld/RA_for_T/assets/105741091/e663216a-4a07-4a93-93b9-022230c58658)